cp-algorithms/cp-algorithms/src/schedules/schedule_one_machine.md

----
-title: Scheduling jobs on one machine
-hide:
-  - navigation
----
 # Scheduling jobs on one machine

 This task is about finding an optimal schedule for $n$ jobs on a single machine, if the job $i$ can be processed in $t_i$ time, but for the $t$ seconds waiting before processing the job a penalty of $f_i(t)$ has to be paid.